 | Anton Korinek | Professor of Economics (on sabbatical), Economic Research team |

 The Institute builds on Anthropic’s existing teams: Frontier Red Team, Societal Impacts, Economic Research.
-In parallel, Anthropic announces an expansion of its Public Policy team, focused on model transparency, consumer energy protections, export controls, and global AI governance.
+In parallel, Anthropic is announcing the expansion of its Public Policy team, focused on model transparency, energy consumer protection, export controls, and global AI governance.

-The creation of this Institute marks a notable step: Anthropic formally structures its public engagement and gives it a face with one of its co-founders.
+The creation of this Institute marks a notable step: Anthropic is formally structuring its public engagement and giving it a face with one of its co-founders.

 🔗 Introducing The Anthropic Institute